leemabhena/room_occupancy/docs/conclusion.md

 ## Summary of Findings

-This project explored the use of multivariate statistical analysis to estimate study room occupancy levels based on environmental sensor data.
+This project explored the use of multivariate statistical analysis to gain insights on room occupancy levels based on environmental sensor data.
 Two primary methodological approaches were employed:

 1. **Principal Component Analysis (PCA) followed by Multivariate Analysis of Variance (MANOVA)**
 2. **Aggregation of Sensor Data by Type followed by MANOVA**